 Soft drinks were first commercialized in Canada as medicinal elixirs or tonic in the early 19th century when small carbonated bottling operations were established.
-The industry has since grown to producing an annual market volume of over 7 billion liters of soft drinks.
-The market volume for carbonated soft drinks alone amounts to more than 3 billion liters yearly.
-Ontario, British Columbia and Quebec are the 3 top regions—in that order—with the highest number of soft drink manufacturing establishments in Canada.
+The industry has since grown to producing an annual market volume of over nine billion liters of soft drinks.
+The market volume for carbonated soft drinks alone amounts to more than 3.5 billion liters yearly.